Hyperbolic band theory: Results and Discussion

 Eigenfunctions of $H$ satisfying the Bloch condition can be explicitly constructed as follows.
-One solves the Schr\"odinger equation in a reference unit cell $\mathcal{D}$, say $[0,1]\times[0,1]$, with the twisted, periodic boundary conditions

-and identical conditions on $\partial_x\psi$ and $\partial_y\psi$, obtained by taking derivatives of the Bloch condition (\ref{Bloch}).
-Since the unit cell is a compact region and the Hamiltonian is self-adjoint on the space of twice-differentiable, square-integrable functions $\mathcal{L}^2(\mathcal{D})$ with such boundary conditions, one obtains a discrete set of real eigenvalues $E_n(\b{k})$ for $H$ on $\mathcal{D}$.
-Since $H$ is the same in every unit cell, the corresponding solution on the entire Euclidean plane $\mathbb{E}$ is simply obtained by translating the solution in $\c{D}$ in a manner that respects the Bloch condition (\ref{Bloch}).
+One solves the Schr\"odinger equation in a reference unit cell $\mathcal{D}$, say $[0,1]\times[0,1]$, with the twisted, periodic boundary conditions $\psi(1,y)=e^{ik_x}\psi(0,y)$, $\psi(x,1)=e^{ik_y}\psi(x,0)$, and identical conditions on $\partial_x\psi$ and $\partial_y\psi$, obtained by taking derivatives of the earlier Bloch condition.
+Since the unit cell is a compact region and the Hamiltonian is self-adjoint on the space of twice-differentiable, square-integrable functions on $\mathcal D$ with such boundary conditions, one obtains a discrete set of real eigenvalues $E_n(\b{k})$ for $H$ on $\mathcal{D}$.
+Since $H$ is the same in every unit cell, the corresponding solution on the entire Euclidean plane $\mathbb{E}$ is simply obtained by translating the solution in $\c{D}$ in a manner that respects the Bloch condition.
 The solution at position $\b{r}=(x,y)$ in a unit cell displaced from $\c{D}$ by the lattice translation $\b{R}=(R_x,R_y)\in\mathbb{Z}^2$ is given in terms of the solution in $\mathcal{D}$ by $\psi(\b{r})=e^{i\b{k}\cdot\b{R}}\psi(\b{r}-\b{R})$.
 This function obeys the Schr\"odinger equation and the Bloch condition everywhere, and the function and its derivatives are manifestly continuous.